holoviz-topics/holoSeq/HoloSeqOverview.md

 ### Coordinate system

+Genomic reference data forms the backbone for any annotation browser.
+It is generally broken up into multiple named "contigs" or chromosomes, when in the usual fasta format.
+An assembled haplotype may have thousands of contigs that have not yet been merged into chromosomes.

 For an interactive genome browser, tracks typically run horizontally, from the start of the reference sequence on the left to the last nucleotide of the last contig.

 Holoviews dynamic maps require ordinal axis coordinates.
-A typical assembly haplotype or reference sequence consists of an arbitrary number of chromosomes, or more generally `contigs`, each of a fixed length.
-Contigs must be ordered on the axes, usually by name or by length, so they can be placed in a row, with tick marks and labels.
+Contigs must be ordered on the axes, usually by name or by length, so they can be mapped as axes, with tick marks and labels.

-The features annotating any track must have a position in the reference sequence used to create the axis.
+Features must have a position to locate them in the reference sequence used to create the axis.
-It is usually described by the name of the contig, and the number of bases from the start of the contig to the start of the feature.
+Position is usually described by the name of the contig, and the number of bases from the start of the contig to the start of the feature.
 Some features have a length while others for 2D grids are points.
+Many features may have optional annotation.

-To convert feature positions into plot axis coordinates, contig lengths are cumulated in the order given, to give the ordinal axis value for the first base of each ordered contig.
-When a feature is mapped, the appropriate contig cumulated start is added to the feature offset, to give the ordinal start coordinate on that axis.
+To convert feature positions into plot axis coordinates, contig lengths are cumulated in the order given, and a zero is inserted, to give the ordinal position on the axis, for the first base of each ordered contig.

+When a feature is mapped, the appropriate contig's cumulated start is added to the feature offset, to give the ordinal start coordinate on that axis for the start of the feature.

-In addition to either one or two coordinates, features may have additional annotation values, optionally displayed as tooltips.
+Additional annotation values may be optionally displayed as hover tooltips.

 ## Input format for 1D and 2D features on pre-mapped axis coordinates

 The converters will produce gzip compressed text files.
-The data must start with a header section,where every row starts with `@`.
+The data must start with a header section, where every row begins with `@`.

 The first row of the must be either `@v1HoloSeq1D [chart type | bar]` or `@v1HoloSeq2D`, or the data will not be processed.